A brief introduction to DIN sockets on hifi

 Two home made DIN interconnects, identical in appearance

-These cables are not identical
+These cables only look identical

 Levels